How to Optimize Your Workflow with the Right Tools

 Time is your most valuable resource.
 Use these tools to make the most of it:

-- RescueTime: Provides insights into your productivity and helps you eliminate distractions.
+- RescueTime: Gain insights into your daily habits and eliminate distractions.

-- Clockify: A free time tracker and timesheet app for individuals and teams.
+- Clockify: A free time-tracking tool for individuals and teams.

 3. Automation Tools